 Low Brake Pad

-This a Low Brake Pad warning light.
+These are Low Brake Pad warning lights.
 Some vehicle manufacturers include this symbol, which is intended to notify you that your vehicle’s brake pads are worn, or low, and need servicing.
 The dashed lines are meant to represent the pads themselves, with the circle representing the brake disk.
 Your brakes may also pulse or squeak as a warning when the brake pads are low.
+The symbol may appear red or yellow/amber/orange.

 • But first, is one of these truly your symbol??
 If yes, continue below.